amine-xxl/amine-xxl/README.md

 Hi there 👋 I'm Mohammed-Amine Rhazi

-🧑‍💻 I'm a future Full Stack developer and a trainer at ISTA ADARISSA FES
+🧑‍💻 I'm a future Full Stack developer and an actuall trainer at ISTA ADARISSA FES
 ⌨️ I create responsive web applications using modern technologies

 ---